vncsleal/coin/README.md

-# Expense Tracker
+# Cutia

-A comprehensive expense tracking application built with Next.js, featuring AI-powered insights, advanced shared expenses with smart splitting, friends management, settlement tracking, and detailed analytics.
+Cutia is a comprehensive financial planning application built with Next.js, featuring AI-powered insights, advanced shared expenses with smart splitting, friends management, settlement tracking, and detailed analytics.
+Inspired by the Brazilian animal that saves and plants seeds for the future, Cutia helps you manage your finances with a focus on growth and future planning.

 ## ✨ Features

-### 📊 **Core Expense Management**
+### 📊 **Core Financial Management**
 - **Smart Analytics** - Interactive charts and spending pattern visualization
 - **Budget Tracking** - Set and monitor monthly budgets with alerts
-- **Expense Categories** - Organize expenses with custom tags
+- **Income & Expense Categories** - Organize income and expenses with custom tags
-- **Advanced Search** - Filter and search through your expense history
+- **Advanced Search** - Filter and search through your financial history

 ### 👥 **Advanced Shared Expenses**
 - **Friends System** - Add friends, manage relationships, and browse users